-- There are many resilience metrics in use out there. - However, no consistent studies on the benefits to each metric and when/how to use these metrics. - Many of these metrics are economic and some are not precisely defined (e.g., subjective) → Takes time and a lot of data (not always available) to calculate these metrics. - One key lesson learned in NTRR project is that industry, e.g., TRC, wanted to see dynamic resilience indicators - shorter term measures of grid strength and grid ability to handle major events - for their potential use as indicators of tipping points in grid resilience in response to these major events.
+- There are many resilience metrics in use out there. - However, no consistent studies on the benefits to each metric and when/how to use these metrics. - Many of these metrics are economic and some are not precisely defined (e.g., subjective) → Takes time and a lot of data (not always available) to calculate these metrics. - One key lesson learned in recent DOE/GMLC resilience project is that industry wanted to see dynamic resilience indicators - shorter term measures of the grid's capability to handle major events - potential indicators of tipping points in response to these events.